 The study, funded by the Natural Environment Research Council and published in Environmental Chemistry Letters, was led by Dr Mark Fitzsimons and Dr Alan Tappin, of Plymouth’s Biogeochemistry Research Centre, in conjunction with the Institute of Integrative Biology at the University of Liverpool.

 Congratulations to Dr Holly Pearson who recently completed her PhD studies.
 Holly's research 'Copper and Zinc Speciation and Bioavailability in the Tamar Estuary' was supervised by Sean Comber (DOS), Charlotte Braungardt and Paul Worsfold.
-The research work was funded by the International Zinc Association, European Copper Association and Plymouth University.
+The research work was funded by the International Zinc Association, European Copper Association and University of Plymouth.

 BEACh takes one giant step into atmospheric marine science: Penlee Point Atmospheric Observatory.